Sud-ana/opensource_physical_design/README.md

 # **Table of Contents**

 # OpenSource Physical Design
   This repository contains all the information studied and created during the [Advanced Physical Design Using OpenLANE / SKY130](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) workshop.
 It is primarily foucused on a complete RTL2GDS flow using the open-soucre flow named OpenLANE.
-[PICORV32A](https://github.com/cliffordwolf/picorv32) RISC-V core design is used for the purpose.
+[PICORV32A](https://github.com/cliffordwolf/picorv32) RISC-V core design is used as design source for the purpose without generating the requirements to model generation stage.

 # Table of Contents
   - [Introduction To RTL to GDSII-Flow](#introduction-to-rtl-to-gdsii-flow)